-From 1 July 2012 members earning a 'combined income' of over \$300,000 p.a. are subject to an increase in concessional contributions tax from 15% to 30%.
-The definition of 'combined income' will include concessional contributions and other items such as reportable fringe benefits.
-Where a member's income excluding their concessional contributions is less than \$300,000 and the inclusion of their concessional contributions pushes them over the \$300,000 threshold, the reduced tax concession will only apply to that part of the contributions that is in excess of the threshold.
-'Concessional contributions' will include notional employer contributions for defined benefit fund members.
+1 Members earning a 'combined income' of over \$300,000 p.a. are subject to an additional tax of 15% on concessional contributions.
+This is referred to as Division 293 Tax.
+The definition of 'combined income' includes concessional contributions and reportable fringe benefits.
+Where a member's income excluding their concessional contributions is less than \$300,000 and the inclusion of their concessional contributions pushes them over the \$300,000 threshold, the 30% tax rate will only apply to that part of the contributions that is in excess of the threshold.
+'Concessional contributions' will include "defined benefit contributions".
+The Government has not yet finalised how this will be determined but it is expected to be the same as Notional Taxed Contributions for defined benefit fund members (refer to section 7 for more information) but ignoring the cap referred to in that section.